esl/MongooseIM/doc/developers-guide/message_routing.md

             {apply_fun,#Fun<mod_muc.2.63726579>}},
      {route,<<"localhost">>,{apply,ejabberd_local,route}}]
     ```
     Here we see that for domain "localhost" the action to take
     is to call `ejabberd_local:route()`.
+    Routing the stanza there means calling `mongoose_local_delivery:do_route/5`,
+    which calls `filter_local_packet` hook and, if passed, runs the fun or applies the handler.
+    In most cases, the handler is `ejabberd_local:route/3`.

 6.  `ejabberd_local` routes the stanza to `ejabberd_sm` given it's
     got at least a bare JID as the recipient.